bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MinimumOpticalSignalToNoiseRatio_0rh$rcZcL2wgr$IvyycBvf/Documentation.md

-Indicates the minimum optical signal to noise ratio of the optical transport networking (OTN) system.
+Indicates the minimum optical signal to noise ratio of the transport equipment.